sanath95/Document-Knowledge-Base-with-Source-Grounding/README.md

 ## Observability

-When Langfuse credentials are configured, each `/query` request creates a `kb.query` observation containing conversational query contextualization, safety classification, the Pydantic-AI QA agent's model and tool spans, retrieval summaries, answer validation, and the final workflow outcome.
-Successfully completed validation adds boolean `faithfulness` and `context_sufficiency` trace scores.
+When Langfuse credentials are configured, each `/query` request creates a `kb.query` observation containing query resolution, safety classification, the Pydantic AI agent's model and tool spans, retrieval summaries, answer validation, and the final workflow outcome.
+Successfully completed validation adds Boolean `faithfulness` and `context_sufficiency` trace scores.
 The response includes `X-Langfuse-Trace-Id` when a trace ID is available.

 The ingestion command creates a `kb.ingestion` observation with document, chunk, and failed-file counts.
 Embedding observations record batch sizes, dimensions, and token usage, but not embedding vectors.
-Retrieval observations record selected chunk IDs, source pages, and reranker scores rather than copying the selected chunk text into the manual retrieval observation.
+Manual retrieval observations record selected chunk IDs, source pages, and reranker scores.
+Tracing helpers are designed to fail open, although instrumented model and tool calls remain subject to Langfuse SDK behavior.

-Observability initialization, observation creation, trace-ID lookup, flushing, and shutdown are handled defensively so those operations do not intentionally determine the application result.
-Instrumented model and tool calls are still subject to the behavior of the Langfuse SDK.

 ## Local Usage